xiaojielei/ip/docs/README.md

 Bye.
 Hope to see you again soon!
 ```

-## Task Storage
+## tasks.Task storage.storage
-Duke saves tasks in a file located at `docs/duke.txt`.
-The file is automatically created if it does not exist, and tasks are loaded when Duke starts.
+main.Duke saves tasks in a file located at `docs/duke.txt`.
+The file is automatically created if it does not exist, and tasks are loaded when main.Duke starts.

 ## Error Handling
-Duke handles invalid inputs gracefully and provides error messages to guide the user.
+main.Duke handles invalid inputs gracefully and provides error messages to guide the user.

 Example of an error message:
 ```